RyanAngelo/RyanAngelo.github.io/projects/project_summary.md

 #### [Rust Go](/projects/rust-go)

-The classic game of Go implemented in Rust using the Bevy game engine with modern graphics and interactive gameplay
+The classic game of Go implemented in Rust using the Bevy game engine

 #### [Jetson Monitor](/projects/jetson-monitor)